 Fintechs disruption in the finance sector in Kenya

 Enter fintechs.
 Paradoxically, in these times of rapid change, financial technology firms may themselves be overtaken by technology.
 And why?
-With low barriers to entry, rapidly increasing power of buyers and rapidly diminishing power of suppliers, coupled with intense industry rivalry and continual threats of substitution, fintechs should not sit pretty either.
+In an industry with low barriers to entry, rapidly increasing power of buyers and rapidly diminishing power of suppliers, coupled with intense industry rivalry, fintechs should not sit pretty either.

 Here’s why.
 A decade ago, to start a fintech would have required a comparative massive input in resources.
 Today, all I need is a bit of coding knowledge, a laptop and the Internet which is why, “Fintech start-ups are already quietly and rapidly crawling inside banks (and Saccos) like armies of ants, often unnoticed, through small holes at the corners of old rickety doors and windows, weakening hinges” (LinkedIn.
 Brackets mine).
 Then there are i-Hubs (allowing ‘safe’ and much cheaper, rapid experimentation), Open Source and Cloud technologies.

 You know you can access Gmail or Yahoo email anywhere globally.
 Imagine doing so a Sacco or bank.
 It is possible with Cloud.
 With Cloud all the infrastructure (IT systems) of a financial institution can be availed online for instant deployment (i.e. plug and play).
 Open Source means that there are programmers who are happy to write competitive software and avail it online.
 For free.
 Yes, that’s right, what to one is a core business, to another it’s a hobby.